steven-buytaert/snippets/u-locks/u-locks.md

 ### Selecting an Insertion/Deletion Position

-For either adding a node or deleting a node, a tester thread will navigate over the list by using the next field of each node without any locking/unlocking of the node to evaluate the next field.
+For either adding a node or deleting a node, a mutator thread will navigate over the list by using the next field of each node without any locking/unlocking of the node to evaluate the next field.
 This is the optimistic synchronization.
 In fact, locking the node during navigation